pact-foundation/pact-python/examples/README.md

 In the second stage, the provider retrieves the interactions from the Pact Broker.
 It then sets up a mock client that will make the requests as defined by the consumer.
 Pact then verifies that the responses from the provider match the expected responses defined by the consumer.

-In this way, Pact is consumer driven and can ensure that the provider is compatible with the consumer.
+In this way, Pact is consumer-driven and can ensure that the provider is compatible with the consumer.
 While this example showcases both sides in Python, this is absolutely not required.
 The provider could be written in any language, and satisfy contracts from a number of consumers all written in different languages.

 ### Consumer